-I had this problem just last night.
-I was fixing pintos with chopped onions.
-(It was so good!)
-But no matter how much I washed my hands, I still had the onion smell on them.
-Much to my dismay, I had to go to bed still smelling like onions.
+I sometimes have this problem, especially when fixing pintos with chopped onions.
+Because no matter how much I wash my hands, the onion smell will still linger.
+Much to my dismay, most of the time I end up going to bed still smelling of onions.

-However, had I just thought of my old trusty coffee grounds I wouldn’t have had to smell onion all night long.
-All you have to do to get rid of that pesky onion smell is rub old coffee grounds around on your hands.
-The coffee smell will eat up the onion smell.
+However, had I just thought of the old trusty coffee grounds I wouldn’t have had to smell of onions all night long.
+All you have to do to get rid of that pesky onion smell is rub old coffee grounds on your hands.
+The coffee smell will defeat the onion smell.
 It is that simple.

 14. Make It Your Homemade Foot Odor Eater

 My sister will probably want to disown me for telling you this but for years she would not let her feet breathe.
-She slept in socks, wore shoes all of the time, and her feet developed a strong odor.
-She bought all kinds of store bought products but finally learned that she simply had to let her feet breathe!
+She slept in socks, wore shoes all the time, and her feet developed a strong odor.
+She had all kinds of store-bought products but finally learned that she simply had to let her feet breathe!

-However, if you are in the same shape, don’t spend a fortune on odor-reducing products.
-Try slipping some old coffee grounds inside your shoes while you aren’t wearing them.
+However, if you are in the same situation, don’t spend a fortune on odor-reducing products.
+Try slipping some old coffee grounds inside your shoes while you not wearing them.
 It should take care of the problem.
-But also, do give your poor feet a chance to breathe some fresh air.
+But also, do give your poor feet a chance to breathe fresh air.

 15. Change Your Clothes